-OFA Interoperability Working Group OFA-IWG Interoperability Test Plan TI MPI - Open MPI using OFED April 16, 2013 RELEASE 1.47 DRAFT node1.example.com node1.example.com node1.example.com node1.example.com node2.example.com node2.example.com node2.example.com node2.example.com ٥, Determine the number of Open MDI processes (CND) that are to be minde • 2) Determine the number of Open MPI processes (\$NP) that are to be run determined by the number of host entries in the created hostfile. : 3) Open MPI defaults to probing all available networks at run-time to determine which to use.
-OpenFabrics testing must specifically force Open MPI to only use its OpenFabrics stack for testing purposes (e.g., do not fail over to TCP if the OpenFabrics stack is unavailable).
-To do this add an extra command line parameter; both iWarp and InfiniBand: mca btl openib,self • 4) It has been discovered that the following Open MPI command line parameter is required to facilitate multi RDMA adaptor vendor MPI rings; both iWarp and InfiniBand: mca pml ob1mca btl_openib_flags 306 5) It has been discovered that the following Open MPI command line parameter is required to facilitate multi RNIC adaptor vendors MPI rings; iWarp specific: mca btl_openib_receive_queues P,65536,256,192,128 3.7.3 TEST PROCEDURE 1) Create a hostfile listing the MPI ring nodes, process distribution, and total number of processes to use as indicated in steps 1 and 2 of section 12.11.2.
-The filesystem location of this hostfile is irrelevant. : 2) Locate the "mpirun" binary that will be used.
-This determines the version of Open MPI that will be used. ; 3) Locate the "IMB-MPI1" IMB binary.
+node1.example.com node1.example.com node1.example.com node1.example.com node2.example.com shell\$ cat hostfile.txt node2.example.com node2.example.com node2.example.com

+- 2) Determine the number of Open MPI processes (\$NP) that are to be run determined by the number of host entries in the created hostfile. - 3) Open MPI defaults to probing all available networks at run-time to determine which to use.
+The mpirun parameter, --mca btl openib,self, willl force all traffic over the RDMA fabric for iWARP, InfiniBand, and RoCE.
+Also, it means that processes on the same system will use the OFA stack for communication rather than shared memory.
+This is also how you do "loopback" to force the use of an RDMA adapter on a single system.
+For OpenFabrics testing for iWarp, InfiniBand and RoCE, add this extra command line parameter. - --mca btl openib,self - 4) It has been discovered that the following Open MPI command line parameter is required to facilitate multi RDMA adaptor vendor MPI rings; both iWarp and InfiniBand: - --mca pml ob1 --mca btl_openib_flags 306 - 5) It has been discovered that the following Open MPI command line parameter is required to facilitate multi RNIC adaptor vendors MPI rings; iWarp specific:

+--mca btl openib receive gueues P,65536,256,192,128

+13.7.5 TEST PROCEDURE

+- Create a hostfile listing the MPI ring nodes, process distribution, and total number of processes to use as indicated in steps 1 and 2 of section 12.11.2.
+The filesystem location of this hostfile is irrelevant. - 2) Locate the "mpirun" binary that will be used.
+This determines the version of Open MPI that will be used. - 3) Locate the "IMB-MPI1" IMB binary.
 This must have been built against the version of Open MPI selected above.
-If using an OFED distribution this build process has already been performed.
-4) Verify that a subnet manager has configured the fabric.
-If not, start one.
-5) Verify that all hosts present within the hostfile are online and accessible.
-6) Run the IMB-MPI1 benchmarks 7) Repeat steps 4-6 using a different subnet manager until all subnet managers under test have been used.
-8) All IMB benchmarks must pass successfully using all subnet managers under test in order for the devices under test defined within the hostfile pass
+If using an OFED distribution this build process has already been performed. - 4) Verify that a subnet manager has configured the fabric.
+If not, start one. - 5) Verify that all hosts present within the hostfile are online and accessible. - 6) Run the IMB-MPI1 benchmarks - 7) Repeat steps 4-6 using a different subnet manager until all subnet managers under test have been used. - 8) All IMB benchmarks must pass successfully using all subnet managers under test in order for the devices under test defined within the hostfile pass.

-13.7.4 METHOD OF IMPLEMENTATION FOR ALL LINUX OS'S
+13.7.6 METHOD OF IMPLEMENTATION FOR ALL LINUX OS'S

-- 1) To perform step 4 of section 12.9.3 use "ibdiagnet -r" from a host defined in the mpi hostfile and look for an "SM Master" entry in the output - 2) To perform step 5 of section 12.9.3 ping the IPoIB address of all hosts defined in the mpi hostfile from a host defined in said hostfile. - 3) To perform step 6 of section 12.9.3 use the following command from a host that can access all hosts defined within the hostfile; this host can be part of the hostfile a) For InfiniBand & RoCE:
+- 1) To perform step 4 of section 12.9.3 use "ibdiagnet -r" from a host defined in the mpi hostfile and look for an "SM Master" entry in the output - 2) To perform step 5 of section 12.9.3 ping the IPoIB address of all hosts defined in the mpi hostfile from a host defined in said hostfile. - 3) To perform step 6 of section 12.9.3 use the following command from a host that can access all hosts defined within the hostfile; this host can be part of the hostfile - a) For InfiniBand:

-$MPIHOME/bin/mpirun --mca btl openib,self,sm --mca pml ob1 -mca btl_openib_flags \ 306 -np $NP -hostfile $HOSTFILE $IMBHOME/IMB-MPI1$ a) For iWarp:
+\$MPIHOME/bin/mpirun --mca btl openib,self,sm --mca pml ob1 -mca btl_openib_flags \ 306 -np \$NP -hostfile \$HOSTFILE \$IMBHOME/IMB-MPI1 b) For iWarp:

-\$MPIHOME/bin/mpirun --mca btl openib,self,sm --mca pml ob1 --mca \ btl_openib_flags 306 --mca btl_openib_receive_queues P,65536,256,192,128 -np \ \$NP -hostfile \$HOSTFILE \$IMBHOME/IMB-MPI1
+\$MPIHOME/bin/mpirun --mca btl openib,self,sm --mca pml ob1 --mca \ btl_openib_flags 306 --mca btl_openib_receive_queues P,65536,256,192,128 -np \ \$NP -hostfile \$HOSTFILE \$IMBHOME/IMB-MPI1 c) For RoCE: